 3. In the 4D format we will pay 1 money for 1-19 entrants,

 2 monies for 20-39 entrants, 3 monies for 40-59 entrants, 4 monies for 60-79 entrants, 5 monies for 80 to 99 entrants.
 If

 we have over 100 entrants we will pay 6 monies.
 (At the discretion of the Board)

 The Vice President will calculate points.
 A report will be submitted to the Secretary for the S.A.B.R.A.

 web site.
 All entry and points information is subject to review of the auditing committee as requested.
-Points will be based

 Points are awarded as: